Hawkweeds, Hawk's-beards & Allies

 Identification

 Identifying some of these plants may be daunting at first, but once the general principles are understood and the commoner species learned, the process becomes a little easier.
 Since the yellow flowerheads are all rather similar, it is necessary to consider other parts of the plant for identification.
 It is important to study carefully the greenish or brownish, outer part of the flowerheads, which consists of a series of overlapping, leaf-like structures known as phyllaries.
 Note also whether the flower stem is branched or simple, and note whether the leaves are hairy or not.
-One or two species can more readily bd separated by leaf or fruiting detail, as indicated under the individual species texts.
+One or two species can more readily be separated by leaf or fruiting detail, as indicated under the individual species texts.
 You may need a hand lens for checking finer detail in some species.

 Note: The hawkweeds (Hieracium) are a notoriously difficult group, with over 400 'microspecies' known from Great Britain.
 We are perhaps fortunate in East Anglia in only having a handful to be concerned about, but even so, the identification of this problematic group often requires the services of a real expert and some plants may need to be left unidentified to species.
-It is difficult to

 Prickly Sow-thistle Sonchus asper